vn-vietnam/movie-booking/README.md

 ## Introduction

-- Mobile app book movie online
+- Ticket Movie is a booking ticket platform for you so you buy ticket online and get the events and news movie.

 ## Features

 - Book Movies Conveniently and Quickly:
   - Dark and Light Mode
   - Using database Movies from [TMDB](https://www.themoviedb.org) and fetch data
   - Choose movie and ticket
   - Select day, time of movie
   - Print QR code for ticket